-- Soundness of program design, including a theory of change based on a proven or plausible logical reasoning, cross-cutting constraints and opportunities that may limit or affect the availability, access, or utilization/consumption of food resources by men and women, boys and girls, such as limiting factors related to climate change, environmental degradation, conflict, and governance; - Linkages between assessment of underlying causes of food insecurity, program design and proposed activities; - Soundness of technical sector interventions with clear evidence base; - Adherence to country-specific information on the objectives, activities and/or geographic locations specific to the country in the RFA; - Integration of a gender-sensitive approach throughout all aspects of program activities (i.e. design, implementation, evaluation, etc.).
-There must be a gender outcome at either the IR or sub-IR level for each SO and each of these gender outcomes must have at least one gender indicator to measure the outcome.
-Additional information about gender can be found in Section VIII; - Integration of approaches for environmental safeguards, including climate sensitivity, into relevant activities (e.g., agricultural sectoral capacity, water supply and sanitation) for all aspects of program design including description of necessary human capacity and budget for management of safeguards and environmental compliance.
-Description of environmental integration is found in Section VIII, 2.
-Environmental Safeguards and Compliance; - Soundness of proposal's environmental integration as summarized by the Environmental Safeguards Plan in Annex 9, included with the application; - Description of a sustainable program-level learning, knowledge sharing and capacity building strategy that will illustrate processes and activities designed to: (1) identify and fill knowledge gaps through research, knowledge sharing, and outside technical assistance and training; (2) facilitate application of learning from assessments, evaluations and periodic monitoring and reflection processes; and (3) through networking and collaboration and the use of innovative technology and communications build sustained knowledge capture and sharing, across programs, partners, and sectors, and with key stakeholders from the USAID Mission, host country government, and other donor-funded programs; well-defined exit strategy, including realistic support for the sustainability and transferability of activities beyond program termination and plan(s) for graduating beneficiaries before the end of the award; and - Well-defined abridged M&E Plan, including a robust LogFrame, description of key monitoring and evaluation tasks over the life of the program, M&E staffing plan and structure, and key performance indicators.
+- Soundness of activity design, including a theory of change based on a proven or plausible logical reasoning, cross-cutting constraints and opportunities that may limit or affect the availability, access, or utilization/consumption of food resources by men and women, boys and girls, such as limiting factors related to climate change, environmental degradation, conflict, and governance; - Linkages between assessment of underlying causes of food insecurity, activity design and proposed actions; - Soundness of technical sector interventions with clear evidence base; Adherence to country-specific information on the objectives, activities and/or geographic locations specific to the country in the RFA; - A realistic and logical Annex 9: Environmental Safeguards Plan that meets the four criteria described in bullet (d) in Section VIII.2, Environmental Safeguards and Compliance; - Description of a sustainable activity-level learning, knowledge sharing and capacity building strategy that will illustrate processes and actions designed to: (1) identify and fill knowledge gaps through research, knowledge sharing, and outside technical assistance and training; (2) facilitate application of learning from assessments, evaluations and periodic monitoring and reflection processes; and (3) through networking and collaboration and the use of innovative technology and communications build sustained knowledge capture and sharing, across activities, partners, and sectors, and with key stakeholders from the USAID Mission, host country government, and other donor-funded programs; well-defined exit strategy, including realistic support for the sustainability and transferability of activities beyond activity termination and plan(s) for graduating beneficiaries before the end of the award; - Integration of approaches for doing no harm to local environment of land, water and flora/fauna (including humans), improving community resilience to environmental degradation and climate-related shocks, rehabilitate degraded natural resources, and strengthen the knowledge attitudes and practices of target beneficiaries towards natural resources, and strengthen the knowledge attitudes and practices of target beneficiaries towards natural resources.
+Includes the necessary human capacity and budget for management of safeguards and environmental compliance; and - Well-defined abridged M&E Plan, including a robust LogFrame, description of key monitoring and evaluation tasks over the life of the activity, M&E staffing plan and structure, and key performance indicators.
 In addition, the IPTT should include applicable FFP required, required if applicable, and standard indicators, as well as gender and environmental indicators to permit the measurement of food security gains while promoting gender equity and safeguarding environmental goods and services.